 Earlier this month the Pew Research Center released an updated prediction for the racial/ethnic composition of the U.S. in 2050.
 They expect that, by 2050, Whites will be a minority, adding up to only 47% of the population.
 By that time, they expect Hispanics to account for 29% of the population, and Blacks and Asians to account for 13% and 9% respectively.

 Paul Taylor and D’Vera Cohn, at Pew, observe that the demographics of the voting population will change a bit slower since the majority of the demographic change is from births and deaths, not immigration.
 In 2011, for example, whites were 66% of those ages 18 and older, but only 56% of 18-year-olds.
 In other words, it takes 18 years to grow a voter.

 Whatever the pace of change, the era of winning U.S. elections by pandering to the worldview of a single group is ending.
-Future politicians will likely have to put effort into attracting a wide range of voters, as Obama did on Tuesday.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
-She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter, Facebook, and Instagram.
+Future politicians will likely have to put effort into attracting a wide range of voters, as Obama did on Tuesday.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.